 An EORA Poetic path in Darling Harbour celebrated NAIDOC Week’s theme ‘Because of Her We Can’.

-First Nations poets Jeanine Leane (Wiradjuri), Kirli Saunders (Gunai and Gundungurra Custodian), Joel Davison (Gadigal), Ali Cobby Eckermann (Yankunytjatjara and Kokatha), Lorna Munro (Wiradjuri and Gamilaroi) present their heartfelt words alongside the visual work of artist David Cragg.
+First Nations poets Jeanine Leane (Wiradjuri), Kirli Saunders (Gunai and Gundungurra Custodian), Joel Davison (Gadigal), Ali Cobby Eckermann (Yankunytjatjara and Kokatha), Lorna Munro (Wiradjuri and Gamilaroi) presented their heartfelt words alongside the visual work of artist David Cragg.

-Immerse yourself in the evocative words of some of Australia's finest poets on the NAIDOC theme of 'Because of Her We Can'.
-Lean into the beautiful languages of the First People, create a short poem or just let the words flow over you.
+Audiences immersed themselves in the evocative words of some of Australia's finest poets on the NAIDOC theme of 'Because of Her We Can'.

 The exhibition Friday 7 July - Wednesday 25 July

-The exhibition will be installed at Darling Square (next to Steam Mill Lane) and Darling Quarter.
+The exhibition was installed at Darling Square (next to Steam Mill Lane) and Darling Quarter.